 Busch Wildlife Sanctuary started 40 years ago, beginning strictly as a wildlife rehab center.
 Eventually, it added education to its mission and began a step-by-step development process that has resulted in it being visited by 100,000 people every year.

 In fall 2023, it moved to a new site in Jupiter Farms that tripled its size and took $20 million to develop.
 The new site will be less shaded until the trees mature and the space is larger and less intimate.

 The Busch in the name comes from Peter W. Busch, whose family foundation is a key supporter.
 Busch owns Southern Eagle Distributing, the local Anheuser-Busch distributor.
 Like nearly all Florida wildlife care centers, it’s not government funded; it depends on donations and fund-raising.

 The facility isn’t huge, but there are many different animals (about 200) and habitats.

 All along the trails are well-designed enclosures for birds and beasts, ranging from some of the top predators – Florida panther, black bear, alligator and crocodile – and including deer, otter, bobcats, foxes and a wide variety of birds.

 We felt lucky to see both the panther and the black bear moving about.
-Their enclosures are located on a trail that continues onto a wetland observation deck overlooking water-treatment ponds that attract storks, cormorants and anhinga.

 Wildlife programs at Busch Wildlife Sanctuary